Chapter 10 : Take a Chance on Me; Initial Here

 Scorpius cleared his throat, shifting from one foot to the other.
 "I'll, uh, have my lawyers on you!
 You can't conduct random searches!
 It's...
 Educational Law number seven hundred..."

-"...thirty-two, subsection D," Scorpius continued, while he fished around—was that pinch necessary?—"which states that all students are allowed to refuse searches by staff and Prefects, unless mandated by the Headmaster."
-He finished by stepping back and nodding to Flitwick.
+"...thirty-two, subsection D, which states that all students are allowed to refuse searches by staff and Prefects, unless mandated by the Headmaster."
+He stepped back and nodded to Flitwick.
 "Sir."

 All eyes turned from Scorpius to Flitwick.

-Bea clutched her bag as a last stand until Ringleward pried it from her fingers.
-He dumped the contents out onto the desk.
+Ringleward pried her bag from her fingers and shook it upside down over the desk.
 Out slid two books, a Remembrall, her bag of biscuits, and one deck of playing cards.
 Bea nearly sank to the floor with relief.

 Ringleward raised a brow at the cards.
 "All aces?"